DavidJKTofan/davidtofan.com/content/articles/cloudflare-for-teams.md

 ## Cloudflare Access

-Let's get started with Cloudflare for Teams and how to set up Access.
+Let's get started with Cloudflare Zero Trust and how to set up Access.

 ### cloudflared